onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

  <onap-aai-inst2_ip>   aai.ui.simpledemo.onap.org

-You can use the Horizon dashboard to get the IP adresses associated with the Virtual Machines or use the following command line:
+You can use the Horizon dashboard to get the IP addresses associated with the Virtual Machines or use the following command line:

 .. code-block:: bash